-Shufti recognized as a Leading Challenger in Juniper Research’s KYC/KYB Systems Market Report 2024–2029
+Shufti Positioned as a Leading Challenger in Juniper Research’s 2024 KYC/KYB leaderboard

 Identity Verification is no longer a background compliance task.
 Today, it determines how digital enterprises operate, grow, and defend themselves against complex financial crimes.
 What used to be a procedural requirement now decides onboarding efficiency, global expansion, risk exposure, and, of course, trustworthiness of digital ecosystems.

-This challenging reality is reflected clearly in Juniper Research’s KYC/KYB systems Market report 2024-2029.
-The research forecasts that total spend on third-party KYC and KYB systems will grow from $30.8 billion in 2024 to $52.9 billion in 2029, an increase of more than 70 percent over five years.
-The pace of this growth shows that identity verification has now become a core part of our digital infrastructure rather than a regulatory formality.
+This shift is reflected in Juniper Research’s Global KYC/KYB Systems Market 2024–2029 analysis.
+Analysis forecasts that total spending on third-party KYC and KYB systems will grow from $30.8 billion in 2024 to $52.9 billion in 2029, a rise of more than 70% over five years.

 A Market That Is Growing Faster Than The Risks